jkkbuddika/kasun.portfolio/ml2/index.md

 Alternatively, missing data can be filled with the value of mean, median (for numerical values) or mode (for categorical values) depending on the data type.
 One of my favorite ways to do this is to use the `SimpleImputer` class of `sklearn.impute` module.
 You can simply pass the `strategy` argument specifying the replacement strategy: mean, median or mode.
-All columns with missing data contain numerical values, therefore, let's use the mean to replace missing values.
+In our data set, all columns with missing data contain numerical values, therefore, let's use mean to replace missing values.

 {{< admonition abstract "Imputation using SimpleImputer class" false >}}
 ```